Inside The New York Times Op-Ed Page

 “Politically incorrect and hilarious.
 To discover what really goes on inside the belly of the media beast, read this book.”

-Outspoken Times art director Jerelle Kraus quit her dream job to pen the only whistle-blowing book about The New York Times.
+Outspoken Times art director Jerelle Kraus quit her dream job to write the only whistle-blowing book about The New York Times.
 Frank and sassy, this provocative volume released by Columbia University Press is also the only book that documents the tradition-shattering phenomenon of Op-Ed.

 Unveiled here is a riveting account of that phenomenon.
 With its 1970 launch — amid colossal in-house controversy — The Times‘s Op-Ed page became the world’s first newspaper page to permit non-staff bylines, thereby breaking serious ground and prefiguring the blogosphere by a quarter century.